 Usually, the deceased has identified a personal representative in their will or trust documents.
 If they haven’t, then the court can appoint one during a lawsuit.
-An experienced wrongful death attorney can help with understanding these concepts.
+A top rated accident attorney in Boca Raton can help with understanding these concepts.
 But no matter how good your attorney is, unless they file a Florida wrongful death lawsuit before the expiration of the statute of limitations, there will be no way for you to recover for your claims.

 Examples of Common Florida Wrongful Death Lawsuit Claims

 People choose to file wrongful death lawsuits in Florida for many different types of claims.
 Common types of wrongful death lawsuits include:

 This is not an exhaustive list.
 Regardless of the type of injury or accident that led to the death of your loved one, you may be able to file a wrongful death claim.
 An attorney can help you determine the strength of your wrongful death claim.
 They can also help you assess your legal options when considering your next steps.

 When filing a Florida wrongful death lawsuit, you may want to consider who is eligible to receive damages.
 The Florida wrongful death act limits the parties who can receive damages to the deceased person’s estate and their surviving spouse, minor children, and parents (if alive).
 All of these parties must be named in the lawsuit.

 The damages a survivor may recover may depend on their relationship to the deceased.
 A surviving spouse may be able to recover for the loss of the deceased’s companionship, as well as the deceased’s lost income.
 Minor children may be able to recover damages for lost support.
 Other types of damages that may be recoverable can include: